Society for Truth and Light: An Autumn's Tale

 An Autumn's Tale (秋天的童話), a Hong Kong classic movie, has been repeatedly broadcast at full length on local television.
 In 2007, when it was again broadcast on TVB Jade Channel, a Christian lodged a complaint to the Broadcasting Authority about the "vulgar language" in the movie.
 He argued that the movie was broadcast at a time when parents will not be home to provide parental guidance.
 The BA accepted his view and classified the film as "obscene" based on this complaint.
 In response, opposing groups launched a counter campaign generating 177 responses.
 TVB eventually removed the scene containing vulgar language.
 The decision of the BA provoked an outcry from the liberal groups, who called it 'stupid', 'complete absence of common sense', 'attacking freedom of expression'.
 Even though the complaint was not launched by the Society, it has been singled out for attacks.

 The Legislative Council later held a meeting to discuss the decision of the Broadcasting Authority.
 The Society For Truth And Light, along with other Christian groups, defended the decision of the BA in the session.
-Under heavy lobbying effort by gay rights, sex workers' rights and liberal Christian groups, the Council passed a motion on 'strongly urging Broadcasting Authority to withdraw its position'. though the Broadcasting Authority has remained intransigent.
+Under lobbying effort by gay rights, sex workers' rights and liberal Christian groups, the Council passed a motion on 'strongly urging Broadcasting Authority to withdraw its position'. though the Broadcasting Authority has remained intransigent.

 RTHK TV documentary: Gay Lovers

 In the same complaint as the Autumn's Tale incident, another group of Christians expressed disagreement with what they considered a biased viewpoint in a television documentary titled Gay Lovers (同志．戀人) and demanded that the issue should be discussed from different viewpoints.
 Produced by Radio Television Hong Kong, the show presented a report on the difficulties faced by gay couples as well as the issue of same-sex marriage in Hong Kong.
 The Broadcasting Authority ruled in favour of the complaint and published an admonition criticising RTHK for broadcasting content relating to homosexuality during family viewing hours.

 In response to the decision, 160 counter-complaints have been filed by people who regard the judgment as unfair.
 The Legislative Council, in the same motion for An Autumn's Tale case, urged the Broadcasting Authority to withdraw its decision.

-Following a successful lawsuit by the gay man depicted in the documentary, the Court of First Instance made an order of certiorari to quash the admonition of the Authority, and further declared that the Authority had no power to revisit its determination.
+Following a lawsuit by the gay man depicted in the documentary, the Court of First Instance made an order of certiorari to quash the admonition of the Authority, and further declared that the Authority had no power to revisit its determination.